The Simscape™ file is a dedicated file type in the MATLAB® environment.

 you can create a component model,

-based on the standard pneumatic domain included in the Foundation
+based on the standard hydraulic domain included in the Foundation

 library.
-However, to implement a thermo-pneumatic orifice, you need
+However, to implement a simple thermohydraulic orifice, you

-custom pneumatic domain that accounts for gas temperature and heat
+hydraulic domain that accounts for fluid temperature), and then create

 as well as all the other component models based on this custom domain